eclipsesource/train-dashboard/README.md

 * **com.eclipsesource.train.dashboard.data.location** (String) Needs to be a writable folder location to store the train data in.
 * **com.eclipsesource.train.dashboard.max.age** (int) Defines the maximum age of today's data because it can change during the day.

 After this you can launch the application busing the *RAP Mobile Dashboard.launch* launch configuration file located in the *com.eclipsesource.train.dashboard.ui* project.

+**Download the nightly build**
+A nightly build of the train dashboard demo can be downloaded as war file from [here](http://download.eclipsesource.com/build/rap-mobile/train.war).

 **License**
 All files are licensed under the [Eclipse Public License - v 1.0](http://www.eclipse.org/legal/epl-v10.html)